-1. Bomb Disposal Unit.
+Bomb Disposal Unit.
 Recognizing the technical nature of this assignment, candidates for this assignment shall be evaluated by an assessment process, candidates selected shall be considered to have met the requirements of the job as identified.
+Officers assigned as Team Leader shall receive a seven percent (7%) differential above the employee's base pay rate.